v4iv/theleakycauldronblog/src/pages/blog/implement-rich-snippet-schema-with-google-tag-manager.md

   Leverage Google Tag Manager Custom HTML Tag to implement Schema.org JSON-LD Schema for Rich Snippets.
 ---
 Rich Snippets Schema, while may not help in improving SERP Ranking, it does help in better CTR(Click Through Rate).
 And this is the new frontier in Digital Marketing/SEO.
-With onset of various AI Assistants like _Google Assistant_, _Siri_, _Cortana_ etc and them affecting sales, It has become very important that the search engines understand your content better.
-To make them understand content better, a lot of search giants got together and developed a content markup system.
-This is Project _**Schema.org**_.
+With the onset of various AI Assistants like _Google Assistant_, _Siri_, _Cortana_ etc and them affecting sales, It has become very important that the search engines understand your content better.
+To make them understand the content better, a lot of search giants got together and developed a content markup system.
+This is Project **_Schema.org_**.

 There are various encodings you can use to markup your data, like `Microdata`, `JSON-LD`, `RDFa`.
-But out of these the popular choices are `Microdata` and `JSON-LD`. `Microdata` is very much like `XML` where as `JSON-LD` is more like `JSON`.
+But out of these the popular choices are `Microdata` and `JSON-LD`. `Microdata` is very much like `XML` whereas `JSON-LD` is more like `JSON`.
 Google prefers `JSON-LD` and plans to phase out `Microdata`.
-But `Microdata` is still big part of Bing and Yahoo.
+But `Microdata` is still a big part of Bing and Yahoo.

 Although there are various ways you can implement these Schemas, the one that has been gaining a lot of traction recently is using _Google Tag Manager_.
 While you can simply put your JSON-LD schema Tag in a Custom HTML field and expect it to work, and for some people it has, if you go to [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool/) you'll find out that the schema isn't visible.
 That's either because Structured Data Testing Tool cannot render the schema, or GTM doesn't allow us to do so.